Custom illustrations inform and satisfy the visual needs of your audience. Without them, your company won’t stand a chance against its competitors.

 What are Custom Illustrations?

 Custom illustrations are visual portrayals of concepts or written text.
-These art forms are made entirely from scratch to suit the client’s specific brand identity.
+Graphic artists make these entirely from scratch to suit the client’s specific brand identity.
 They can come in the form of charts, images, drawings, etc.

 Companies benefit from custom illustrations because people have a short attention span.
 A moment is all you have and need to capture the attention of your audience when they pass by or scroll through your platform.

 Traditional Illustration utilized tools and natural materials.
-These techniques were cultivated and refined throughout the centuries by masters and continue to be studied by artists today.
+Masters of the arts cultivated and refined these techniques throughout the centuries and artists continue to study them today.
 It includes:

 1. Pencil illustration

 Pencil illustration is the most popular type of illustration there is.
 Pencils are a very flexible medium, it provides artists a wide range of options in how they want to illustrate their vision.